Authors: SCIRE Community Team | Reviewer: Bonnie Nybo | Published: 18 January 2018 | Updated: 16 October 2024

 Other imaging, such as x-ray, computed tomography (CT), and magnetic resonance imaging (MRI) are sometimes used for further investigation of bladder problems.

-Cystoscopy (sometimes called a “bladder scope”) is the use of a very small camera that can be inserted into the urethra to look at the urinary tract.
+Cystoscopy (sometimes known as a “bladder scope”) is the use of a very small camera that can be inserted into the urethra to look at the urinary tract.
 Cystoscopy can be used to identify bladder stones, bladder health issues or damage including bladder cancer.
 It can also perform therapeutic procedures if needed such as removing tissue or stones.

 Early bladder care

-In the early hospital phase right after injury, the circulatory system is stabilizing and the prevention of infections and other complications is the priority.
+In the early hospital phase right after injury, the circulatory system is stabilizing, and the prevention of infections and other complications is the priority.
 During this phase, an indwelling catheter is placed in the bladder to constantly drain urine from the bladder.
 The catheter will be changed regularly and maintained in a sterile way by your nurse.

 After the acute phase, bladder care will involve transitioning to more long-term bladder care techniques and developing a suitable bladder routine.
-Keep in mind that spastic bladder and flaccid bladder happen for different reasons and are managed differently.

-Bladder routines
+Bladder Routine

 A bladder routine is a regular routine of bladder techniques and treatments that are done every day to maintain bladder function and health.
 This usually involves techniques to regularly empty the bladder, prevent leaks, and avoid serious complications long-term.

 Every person’s routine is different and often involves trial and error to find the methods that best meet your unique symptoms, abilities, preferences, and lifestyle.
 There is a wide range of different techniques and treatments that may make up your routine, including catheters, medications, and methods of stimulation like electrical stimulation.
+Keep in mind that spastic bladder and flaccid bladder happen for different reasons and are managed differently.

 Other things to consider when developing a bladder routine:

-• Timing and amount of fluids
+- Timing and amount of fluids

-• Caffeine and alcohol consumption
+- Caffeine and alcohol consumption

-• Scheduling of bladder emptying (such as how long between catheterizations, before going to bed or certain activities, after drinking fluids)
+- Scheduling of bladder emptying (such as how long between catheterizations, before going to bed or certain activities, after drinking fluids)

-• What type of equipment to use, such as type of catheter and collection bag for different situations
+- What type of equipment to use, such as type of catheter and collection bag for different situations

-• What to do if you have a bladder infection or other new health problem
+- What to do if you have a bladder infection or other new health problem

-• Regular assessment of bladder care with your health team
+- Regular assessment of bladder care with your health team

 Spastic bladder management